Creating a ServiceNow User for Getint Integration

 Click on New to create a new user, and enter all relevant user details.

-Click Submit to create the user.
+Enter the User details, and click Submit to create the user.

 Navigate to System Security > Users and Groups > Roles.